What is Dry Rot?

 There are good reasons why you should choose Richardson and Starling.
 We have a team of fully trained and qualified surveyors that can travel to homes all over Scotland and the North of England.

-- Identify the source of moisture which is causing the dry rot
+- Identify the source of moisture

 - Our team will remove property fabric including wood and plaster that has been damaged by the effects of dry rot